 Instant Pot Mississippi Roast: A classic Mississippi Roast cooked to perfection in the pressure cooker, instant pot.
 Slow cooker instructions included as well.
 Tender, flavorful, and perfectly seasoned roast, delicious over mashed potatoes.

 This Mississippi Roast is an easy and delicious meal.
-Simply put all your ingredients in your instant pot and start it, a few hours later you’ll have a compete meal waiting for you.
+Simply put all your ingredients in your instant pot and start it; a few hours later you’ll have a complete meal waiting for you.
 A delicious chuck roast is a perfect dinner.

 Have you ever tried a Mississippi Roast

 When I first heard of the Mississippi Roast I was super skeptical about whether or not it would taste good.
 I love pepperoncini, and imagined the flavor infused into tender beef, but decided I had better try it.
 And oh my word.
 I was blown away by this roast.
 The intensity of flavor is so good.
 It doesn’t cover up the deliciousness of the marbled beef, but instead highlights and intensifies.
 Basically it compliments it well, and makes this not only one of the easiest ever roasts to make, but one of the best.